tomik-z-cech/PP4-Aneta-s-Glimmer/README.md

 ### **3.1.2 The Ideal User**

-The target audience are individuals or groups that are seeking inspiration in finger nail modelling, lookingfor new trends, likes to see opinion of others in the same thread.
+The target audience are individuals or groups that are seeking inspiration in finger nail modelling, looking for new trends, likes to see opinion of others in the same thread.

 - Ideal user likes nail art
 - Ideal user visits nail salons